ellakoa/postcard-poem/content/posts/deal-pier.md

   A visit to Deal will ultimately lead you to the seafront and its iconic pier.
   The pier struts out to sea, unapologetically on concrete legs.

-  Three tiers adorn the end of Deal pier
+  Three tiers adorn the end of the pier theres

-  A cafe on the top made of glass, the middle
+  a cafe on the top made of glass, the middle

   for fishing on a daily pass, the lower tier